Turkey White Chili Recipe

 - Shredded Monterey Jack cheese, optional

-- 1. In a 2-qt. saucepan, saute onion and garlic in oil for 5 minutes or until tender.
-Stir in cumin; cook for 5 minutes.
-Add turkey; cook over medium heat until no longer pink.
-Add broth, beans, jalapeno, marjoram and savory; bring to a boil.
-Reduce heat; cover and simmer for 45 minutes, stirring occasionally.
+- 1. In a large saucepan or Dutch oven, heat canola oil over medium heat.
+Add onion; saute until tender, about 5 minutes.
+Add garlic, and cook 1 minute more.
+Stir in cumin; cook 5 minutes.
+Add turkey; cook until no longer pink.
+Add broth, beans, jalapeno, marjoram and savory.
+Bring to a boil.
+Reduce heat; simmer, covered, for 45 minutes, stirring occasionally.

 - 2. Uncover; cook 15 minutes more.
 Dissolve cornstarch in water; stir into chili.
-Bring to a boil; cook and stir for 2 minutes.
-Serve topped with cheese if desired.
-Yield: 6 servings.
+Bring to a boil.
+Cook and stir 2 minutes.
+If desired, serve with cheese.
+Yield: 6 servings (6 cups).